qianzhangut/PhotoInMap/README.md

     pip3 install folium

-Here is an example of a few CN Tower photos[1] (https://wallpapercave.com/).
-I embeded random location and datetime information 2](https://www.thexifer.net/#exif-general) into these photos[, that's why you see some photos are located in the lake.
+Here is an example of a few [CN Tower photos](https://wallpapercave.com/).
+I [embeded random location and datetime information](https://www.thexifer.net/#exif-general) into these photos.
+That's why you see some photos are located in the lake.